dyno-might/dyno-might.github.io/_posts/2022-07-11-potato-diet.md

 | boiled potato | 82    |
 | baked potato  | 111   |

-Either I was getting a placebo effect from bread/pasta or I'm getting a placebo *non*-effect from potatoes, or the whole connection between the glycemic index and energy-levels connection is tenuous.
+Either I was getting a placebo effect from bread/pasta or I'm getting a placebo *non*-effect from potatoes or the whole connection between the glycemic index and energy-levels connection is tenuous.
 Unsure.

 ## 7. Here are some things with similar numbers of calories